Jade-ux/wunderlust_gallery/README.md

 - 404 page: I followed the [Django documentation](https://docs.djangoproject.com/en/3.2/ref/exceptions/) for guidance on setting up the 404 page.
 The site now has a '404 - Page not found' error page which is displayed when a user tries to navigate to a page that does not exist on the website.
 - 500 error page: I followed the [Django documentation](https://docs.djangoproject.com/en/3.2/ref/exceptions/) for help on setting up the 500 error handling.
 The site now displays a 500 error page if there is a server error.
+- On the payment card details form, the default requested a ZIP code which only allowed numbers.
+I have removed that so that people from outside the US can checkout as well.
+- The featured artworks page sorting was not working as expected, when a user would try to sort by category, artist or price the artworks would not be sorted.
+This has now been fixed by removing the view for featured artworks and instead adding a check into the 'all_artworks' view to check whether 'featured_artworks' is in the requested url path and if it is, display only featured artworks.
+This means that the featured artworks page now has all the same functionality as the all artworks page without repeated code.

 <span id="credits"></span>